 Below I have just written a little outline of the Cathedral and Gloucester itself and included a lovely selection of photos which includes the docks and other parts of the city.
-While we had a little wander, I also took some videos which I have made into a short Youtube video (You could say it’s about time I got back in to Youtube as been like… 6 months maybe?).
+While we had a little wander, I also took some videos which I have made into a short Youtube video (You could say it’s about time I got back into Youtube as it’s been like… 6 months maybe?).

 “Gloucester Cathedral has been a place of Christian worship continuously for over 1,300 years, since Osric, an Anglo-Saxon prince, founded a religious house here in 678-9 AD.
 Little is known for certain about the communities which worshipped here or the buildings they used over the next 400 years although it is believed that the Benedictine Rule was introduced here early in the 11th century.” – Gloucester Cathedral